 Counter-surveillance driving is an essential skill for operatives, demanding a high level of situational awareness, precision, and preparedness.
 By blending the art of driving with the science of tradecraft, one can navigate the most challenging environments and ensure mission success with minimal exposure.

-The objective is not just to reach your destination, but to do so undetected, maintaining the veil of secrecy that is so crucial in the world of covert operations.
+The objective is not just to reach your destination, but to do so undetected, maintaining the veil of secrecy that’s critical for operational security.

 [OPTICS : New York, New York]